 Albert H. Horn, Jr. was born October 3,1922 in Huron County, Norwalk Ohio, to Albert H. Horn, Sr. and Ruth (Limbird) Horn.
-He is a graduate of the Tiffin Columbian High School and Tiffin University.
+He graduated from the Tiffin Columbian High School and Tiffin University.
 He served with the United States Navy in the South Pacific and China during World War II, receiving an honorable discharge in 1946.
-Upon his return to the United States, Albert became an agent with the Internal Revenue Service with offices in Toledo and Lima and then moved to Kenton to establish the IRS office in that city in 1951.
+Upon his return to the United States, Albert became an agent with the Internal Revenue Service with offices in Toledo and Lima and then moved to Kenton to establish the IRS office in 1951.